Nagpur district

 Nagpur district (Marathi pronunciation: [naːɡpuːɾ]) is a district in the Vidarbha region of Maharashtra state in central India.
 The city of Nagpur is the district administrative centre.
 The district is part of Nagpur Division.

 Nagpur district is bounded by Bhandara district on the east, Chandrapur district on the southeast, Wardha district on the southwest, Amravati district on the northwest and Chhindwara district and Seoni district of Madhya Pradesh state on the north.

 History

 In 1853, after the death of Raghoji III, the princely state of Nagpur was annexed by the British and the territory occupied by the present district became part of the then Nagpur Province.
 In 1861, it was merged with the Central Provinces.
 In 1903 it became part of the Central Provinces and Berar.
-In 1950 Nagpur district was created as became part of the newly formed Madhya Pradesh state and Nagpur became its capital.
+In 1950 Nagpur district was created when it became part of the newly formed Madhya Pradesh state and Nagpur became its capital.
 In 1956, after a reorganisation of Indian states, Nagpur district was incorporated into Bombay state.
 On 1 May 1960, it became a district of Maharashtra state.